-Head: Prof. Dr.-Ing. habil.
+Head of the Institute: Univ.-Prof. Dr.-Ing. habil.
 Katrin Ellermann

 Core activities of the institute

 The institute of mechanics addresses several topics in the broad field of mechanics, especially focused on dynamical topics.
 This includes vibration analysis, rotor dynamics, mechatronic systems and flight simulation.